DeepSportradar/ball-3d-localization-challenge/README.md

 ```

 The `basketball-instants-dataset` consists in raw images captured by the Keemotion system.
 For this challenge, we will only use thumbnails around the balls.

+## Dataset splits

+The challenge uses the split defined by [`DeepSportDatasetSplitter`](https://gitlab.com/deepsport/deepsport_utilities/-/blob/main/deepsport_utilities/ds/instants_dataset/dataset_splitters.py#L6) which
+1. Uses images from `KS-FR-CAEN`, `KS-FR-LIMOGES` and `KS-FR-ROANNE` arenas for the **testing-set**.
+2. Randomly samples 15% of the remaining images for the **validation-set**
+3. Uses the remaining images for the **training-set**.

+The **testing-set** should be used to evaluate your model, both on the public EvalAI leaderboard that provides the temporary ranking, and when communicating about your method.

+The **challenge-set** will be shared later, without the labels, and will be used for the official ranking.
+You are free to use the three sets defined above to build the final model on which your method will be evaluated in the EvalAI submission.

 ## Running the baseline